ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 The carousel advances between items if the user swipes, uses arrow keys, or clicks an optional navigation arrow.

-**Example**: While the example shows a carousel of images, `amp-carousel` supports arbitrary children.
+**Example**: While the example shows a carousel of images, `amp-carousel` supports arbitrary HTML children.

 ```html
 <amp-carousel width=300 height=400>